 “This is a reminder of the danger these men and women face on our behalf,” Gov. Ned Lamont said in a tweet.
 “While many are still out there working today, please join me in acknowledging them and sending our thoughts to this person’s family.”

 In Kansas, a snowplow driver was killed when the plow drove onto the shoulder of a road and rolled over, throwing him under the vehicle.
 It wasn’t clear why the driver had moved to the shoulder from the roadway.
 And in Wisconsin, the Milwaukee County Medical Examiner’s Office said a 59-year-old man and a 91-year-old man collapsed and died Sunday in separate incidents after removing snow.

 A man in charge of transportation at a southwestern Michigan school district also died while shoveling snow.
 Portage district officials said Mike Westbrook died Saturday from a heart attack.

-> While FlightAware reported about 480 cancelled flights Monday, that was a fraction of the more than 1,600 that were cancelled the previous day.
-And after a few weather-related delays Sunday, Amtrak restored all scheduled service on Monday.
+FlightAware reported hundreds of delayed flights Monday.
+And after a few weather-related delays Sunday, Amtrak restored all scheduled service Monday.

 Another storm system is already developing over the Rockies that could blanket the same region with more snow by the end of the week.

 This story has been corrected to show the Connecticut town is Middletown, not Middleton.